laro/Cone/README.md

 C++ with simplified syntax

 - **Cone**, COne, cOne, c1, C1,
-  Pronounced „see one“
+  Pronounced "see one"
-- „Improved“ C++
+- "Improved" C++
     - with a **simplified** syntax,
     - in the _style_ of Qt, Objective-C, Java, JavaScript, Kotlin, Swift
     - Isomorphic mapping of all C++ functionality to Cone possible
-        - only with other/better/shorter „expression“.
+        - only with other/better/shorter "expression".
     - C++ Successor Language
         - like CppFront/Cpp2, Carbon or Circle
         - Similar to